[ English | Español | Français | Italiano | Russkii ]

 Automatic merging of backups: If you have two or more damaged copies of a file, cdrom, etc, and run ddrescue on all of them, one at a time, with the same output file, you will probably obtain a complete and error-free file.
 This is so because the probability of having the same area damaged in all copies is low (if the errors are randomly located).
 Using the mapfile, only the blocks needed are read from the second and successive copies.

 Ddrescue recommends lzip for compression of backups because the lzip format is designed for long-term archiving and provides data recovery capabilities which nicely complement those of ddrescue.
-(Ddrescue fills unreadable sectors with data from other copies, while lziprecover corrects corrupt sectors with data from other copies).
-If the cause of file corruption is a damaged medium, the combination ddrescue + lziprecover is the best option for recovering data from multiple damaged copies.
+(Ddrescue reads as many sectors as it can, while lziprecover uses other data to repair the sectors that ddrescue was not able to read).
+If the cause of file corruption is a damaged medium, the combination ddrescue + lziprecover is the recommended option for recovering data from damaged files.

 Recordable CD and DVD media keep their data only for a finite time (typically for some years).
 After that time, data loss develops slowly with read errors growing from the outer region towards the inside.
 It is a good idea to make two (or more) copies of every important CD-ROM/DVD you burn so that you can later recover them with ddrescue.